 - Driver updater.

 - Game booster.

 The PC junk file cleaner detects junk and unused files and folders.
-During my tests, Avira found over 1.3 GB of junk files clogging up my hard drive.
-Avira also flagged certain files and folders that I may have wanted to keep, allowing me to choose whether or not I wanted to delete them.
-Avira’s junk file cleaner is really good — only TotalAV is able to detect and remove junk files as well as Avira.
+During my tests, Avira found over 26 GB of junk files clogging up my hard drive.
+It also flagged certain files and folders that I may have wanted to keep, allowing me to choose whether or not I wanted to delete them.
+Avira’s junk file cleaner is really good — only TotalAV and Norton were able to detect and remove as much junk from my PC.

 The startup optimizer shows which programs are slowing down your PC’s boot time, allowing you to stop the programs from booting on startup or remove them completely.
 Users with significantly slower boot times can then opt for a Hyper Boost, where Avira asks you to reboot your device 5 times in order to analyze and optimize your boot sequence.
 This Hyper Boost feature is a little time-consuming, but it could be a really useful tool for anybody struggling with a buggy boot sequence.
 Another thing I really like about the startup optimizer is that it keeps track of a PC’s load time and displays the data on an easy-to-read graph.

 I was also pretty impressed with Avira’s driver updater, which scanned all of my software and notified me which programs were out of date.
 Keeping software updated isn’t just a matter of performance or quality — software updates frequently contain security patches that close up security vulnerabilities.
 Avira’s driver updater is a really useful security feature that can ensure your device is protected from the majority of known exploit attacks.

 The battery usage manager isn’t very impressive, though — it can put your system into a low power mode, which dims your screen and prevents automatic updates, but it doesn’t track which apps or processes are taking up your battery life, like Android and iOS do for mobile users.